Curry, Green, Thompson seek one win to add another title - KESQ

 Well before Thompson returned at long last in January, he offered a “championship or bust” vow for this season that he hopes to deliver this week.

-These three 30-somethings are relishing this remarkable postseason run with more gratitude and the realization of how hard it is to get here.
+These three 30-something superstars are relishing this remarkable postseason run with more gratitude and the realization of how hard it is to get here.
 That’s what a couple of disappointing seasons does on the heels of so much winning.

 Even with all the differences and new faces from those previous championship teams, Curry, Green and Thompson were determined to keep the faith that everything would work out to build another winning roster.